ircv3/ircv3-specifications/extensions/utf8-only.md

 ```

 ## Implementation considerations
+This section is non-normative.

-Implementations MUST ensure that if they truncate messages to meet a length limit, they do not do so in the middle of a UTF-8 codepoint.
+Implementations must ensure that if they truncate messages to meet a length limit, they do not do so in the middle of a UTF-8-encoded codepoint.